Heathen2/Linear-Regression/README.md

 # Linear-Regression
-Linear Regression as part of  Supervised Machine Learning: Regression and Classification course in Coursera
+Linear Regression implemented as part of Supervised Machine Learning: Regression and Classification course in Coursera